Apply Today

 Assessment

-The assessment in the six years of the medical programme is designed to thoroughly evaluate the knowledge and skills the medical students will need to attain to allow them to practice medicine.
+The assessment in the six years of the medical programme is designed to thoroughly evaluate the knowledge, skills and professional competencies that medical students will need to attain to allow them to practice medicine.

 Academic knowledge is assessed by: